The ‘Do Nothing’ Mistake: What Happens When You Delay Land Clearing

 How Forestry Mulching Helps Reclaim Overgrown Land

 Forestry mulching is one of the most effective ways to reclaim land that is starting to get out of control.
+It allows for:

-efficient removal of dense brush and small trees
+Efficient removal of dense brush and small trees.

-minimal disturbance to the soil
+Minimal disturbance to the soil.

-mulch left behind to protect and improve the ground
+Mulch left behind to protect and improve the ground.

 This method is especially useful for properties that have been neglected for a few years but are not yet completely overrun.
 It provides a way to reset the land without stripping it down completely.